The New York/New York Agreements I, II and III

 In 1999, Mayor Rudy Giuliani and Governor George Pataki signed NY/NY II, creating 1,500 more units for mentally ill homeless New Yorkers.

-In November 2005, Mayor Michael Bloomberg and Governor George Pataki signed the most ambitious Agreement, NY/NY III, the largest local commitment to supportive housing in the nation's history.
+In November 2005, Mayor Michael Bloomberg and Governor George Pataki signed the most ambitious agreement, the largest local commitment to supportive housing in the nation's history.